demingfactor/storytellingsa/src/cms/pages/membership.md

 ## **Becoming a Member**

-**Subscriptions**  - as at 1/1/23
+**Subscriptions**  - as at 1 January 2023

 * Full Membership **$40.00**
 * Concession **$30.00**
 * Unsure? **Come as a Guest** - experience Storytelling, then decide about joining.
-* Annual membership fees usually collected at February AGMs -  no obligation fun events!
+* Annual membership fees collected at February AGMs or asap after.
+* AGMs are no obligation enjoyable events!
 * Can join at any time.
 (If very late in year, your fees may cover the next year :)

 ### **Fee payment options**